armory/docs/content/en/scale-agent/tasks/dynamic-accounts/enable.md

 The remaining optional attributes in the `dynamicAccounts` section are for configuring automatic migration of Clouddriver accounts to the Scale Agent.
 These options are discussed in detail in {{< linkWithTitle "scale-agent/tasks/dynamic-accounts/migrate-accounts.md" >}}.

-If you want to use the [interceptor]({{< ref "scale-agent/tasks/dynamic-accounts/migrate-accounts#intercept-clouddriver-account-creation-request" >}}) feature to intercept account creation requests sent to Clouddriver's `/credentials` endpoint, add:
+If you want to use the [interceptor]({{< ref "scale-agent/concepts/dynamic-accounts#intercept-clouddriver-account-management-api-requests" >}}) feature to intercept requests sent to Clouddriver's `/credentials` endpoint, add:

 {{< prism lang="yaml" line="3-4" >}}
 dynamicAccounts: